 - Light: Bright, indirect light.
 Avoid direct sun, except the early morning sun on an east window, and buy a grow light if too little.

 - Watering: Thoroughly water when the top few inches of the soil or up to the 1st knuckle of your finger feels dry.
-But if you have a soil moisture meter, water when the reading is three or less.
+But if you have a soil moisture meter, water when the reading is in the dry zone.
+XLUX Soil Moisture Meter is a good pick.

 - Pruning: Cut dead, damaged, or diseased leaves with sterilized gardening shears.
 In early spring, you can cut back a bit of the stem to control size.